microsoft/azure-pipelines-agent/docs/preview/counterExpression.md

 #### Seed

-The second parameter is the counter seed.
+The optional second parameter is the counter seed.
+It defaults to `0`.
 On the first build, this is the counter value.
 Each subsequent build with an unchanged prefix value will increment the counter by one.
 Should the prefix string change, the integer portion of the counter will be reset back to the seed.

+### Overload

+There is an overload of `counter` that takes no parameters.
+It is equivalent to `counter('', 0)`.

-### Rules
+### Evaluation Rules

 #### Variables and expressions